Please consider making a food offering when you visit the Abbey.

 We are touched by the outpouring of concern for the Abbey community.
 We are fine, and we appreciate your support.

-To relieve the burden for folks who bring us groceries, we are cutting back to twice monthly deliveries.
-If you wish to send food, we (and our local supporters) welcome your offering.
+If you wish to send food, we welcome your offering.
 Both the “Needed Now” and “Always Needed” lists can guide your giving.

 We are dedicating prayers for the health and safety of all beings everywhere—including you.
 Thank you.